-- 1. The Executive Board has taken this decision on the basis of mutual consent of the representatives of the authorities of all its participating States, in accordance with the provisions of Article 14(1) of the Regulation.
-This decision is legally binding on its addressees and shall be published. - 2.
-The Executive Board shall evaluate the functioning of the Corridor Framework annually using the monitoring report foreseen at Article 19(2) of the Regulation which may take into account the monitoring established in annex 1.
-The Regulatory Bodies will inform the Executive Board of their own observations. - 3.
-Any changes to this framework for capacity allocation can be made but only after consultation with the Management Board and with all rail freight corridors. - 4.
-This Corridor Framework replaces any previous Corridor Framework and shall come into force for the timetable period 2016.
-The Corridor Framework is valid for one timetable period.
-The Executive Board may decide to prolong it or modify it for consecutive years with the aim of achieving harmonisation of this Corridor Framework with other rail freight corridors.
+- 1. The Executive Board has taken this Decision on the basis of mutual consent of the representatives of the authorities of all its participating States, in accordance with the provisions of Article 14(1) of the Regulation.
+This Decision is legally binding on its addressees and shall be published. - 2.
+This Corridor Framework replaces any previous Corridor Framework.
+It shall come into force for the timetable period 2017. - Changes to this Corridor Framework can be made but only after consultation with the Management Board and with all rail freight corridors' Executive Boards and Regulatory Bodies.